Juan Carlos I: Botswana hunting trip

 In April 2012, Juan Carlos faced criticism for an elephant-hunting trip in Botswana.
 The public found out about the trip only after the King injured himself and a special aircraft was sent to bring him home.
 Spanish officials stated that the expenses of the trip were not paid by taxpayers or by the palace, but by Mohamed Eyad Kayali, a businessman of Syrian origin.
 Cayo Lara Moya of the United Left party said the King's trip "demonstrated a lack of ethics and respect toward many people in this country who are suffering a lot" while Tomás Gómez of the Socialist party said Juan Carlos should choose between "public responsibilities or an abdication".
 In April 2012, Spain's unemployment was at 23% and nearly 50% for young workers.
 El País estimated the total cost of a hunting trip at €44,000, about twice the average annual salary in Spain.
 A petition called for the king to resign from his position as honorary president of the Spanish branch of the World Wide Fund for Nature.
 The WWF itself responded by asking for an interview with the King to resolve the situation.
-In July 2012, WWF-Spain held a meeting in Madrid and decided with 226 votes to 13 to remove the King from its honorary presidency.
+In July 2012, WWF Spain held a meeting in Madrid and decided with 226 votes to 13 to remove the King from its honorary presidency.
 He later apologised for the hunting trip.

 Up until the Botswana elephant trip, Juan Carlos had enjoyed a high level of shielding from media scrutiny, described as "rare among Western leaders".

+Interfaith work

+On the 500th anniversary of the Alhambra Decree in 1992, King Juan Carlos I and Queen Sofia visited the Beth Yaacov Synagogue in Madrid, led by Chief Rabbi of Madrid Yehuda Benasouli to commemorate the occasion.
+While Sofia had been to the synagogue in the 1970s, the occasion marked the first time that the king had visited a synagogue in Spain.
+The Spanish royals were joined by Israeli President Chaim Herzog, Herzog's predecessor Yitzhak Navon, Rabbi Solomon Gaon and other Israeli and Spanish officials.
+Also present were descendants of Abraham Senior and Isaac Abarbanel, who had unsuccessfully petitioned King Ferdinand and Queen Isabella to retract the edict.

+In 2008, Juan Carlos spoke at the opening of a 3-day Saudi-sponsored World Conference on Dialogue interfaith conference at the Royal Palace of El Pardo outside Madrid.
+The conference was attended by King Abdullah of Saudi Arabia, Rabbi David Rosen, and former British Prime Minister Tony Blair.